Restaurant Marketing - 16 Marketing Strategies For Growth

 This quote still resounds true today.
 Finding out what marketing avenues are working, and which ones are not, is a difficult task for offline marketers.

-This is why marketing attribution is one of the most important pieces of the restaurant marketing puzzle.
 It can tell you how your campaigns are performing, and it can help make them even better.
-And this will give you a huge advantage over the marketers who do not have a way to attribute ROI to specific campaigns.
+And this will give you a considerable advantage over the marketers who do not have a way to attribute ROI to specific campaigns.

-How would you even know that a customer returned to your place of business because of a marketing campaign, or if they simply revisited without interacting with your campaign at all?
+Without Bloom, how would you know that a customer returned to your place of business because of a marketing campaign?
+How would you track if they simply revisited without interacting with your campaign at all?

 WiFi Marketing and Analytics